Introduction to PostgreSQL Like

 DemoString: It can be any string value or the column of the particular table that stores string and that you want to check whether matches a pattern or contains some characters or substring.

 CharacterThatNeedsToBeEscaped: Whenever you go for pattern matching, there are certain characters in the demoString that is the original string that you wish to skip while matching.
-These characters are called as escape characters.
+These characters are called escape characters.
 By default, the backslash is considered to be an escape character that will be skipped while pattern matching.
-If you want to consider backslash in pattern matching just specify double backslash as the escape character.
+If you want to consider backslash in pattern matching, just specify double backslash as the escape character.
 You can specify any other character you want to skip in CharacterThatNeedsToBeEscaped parameter.
-This field is optional and has backslash as default value.
+This field is optional and has backslash as the default value.

 Functions of PostgreSQL Like